Lustful cousin killed Nallasopara man's wife, abducted his son

-Mistaking the kind words of his cousin’s wife for interest, Suresh Kumawat (21) tried to force her to get physical with him and killed her when she refused; he then kidnapped the 7-year-old son to cover his tracks, but ended up getting arrested yesterday
+Mistaking the kind words of his cousin's wife for interest, Suresh Kumawat (21) tried to force her to get physical with him and killed her when she refused and kidnapped the 7-year-old son to cover his tracks

 A day after 27-year-old Devnath Ambala received a call informing him that his seven-year-old son had been kidnapped and reached home to find his wife lying dead, the police have arrested his 21-year-old cousin for the murder and have freed the child from his clutches.
 (Read the full story here)